palmdrop/xrdb-replace/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
 Being able to customize the look-and-feel of various applications in a single place is extremely convenient.
 For many Linux-users, that place is Xresources.
-However, not all application read variables using the xrdb database.
-Instead, these applications have to be configured purely using their individual config files, which can be a hassle if you e.g want to achieve a coherent colorscheme across your system.
+However, not all applications read variables using the xrdb database.
+Instead, these applications have to be configured purely using their individual config files, which can be a hassle if you e.g want to achieve a coherent color scheme across your system.

 This script resolves this issue.
-Create a template of your config file and indicate whever you wish to read values from the xrdb database.
-Run the script, and a new config file will be produced with the specified values.
+Create a template of your config file and indicate where you want to read values from the xrdb database.
+Run the script, and a new config file will be produced using the specified values.

 Every time you edit Xresources or make changes in your template (which you should edit now, instead of your regular config file), run this script for your new changes to take effect.

-Some applications, require restart for new settings to be used.
-The script also has support for running a reload script written by the user, which could be configured to restart the affected applications.
+Some applications requre restart for new settings to be used.
+This script also has support for running a reload script written by the user, that could be configured to restart the affected applications.

 More under <a href="#usage">usage</a>.